 7.2C.2 Requirements

+The requirements in this clause are applicable for both UE served by SAN in FR1 and VSAT UE served by SAN in FR2-NTN.

 For UE timers specified in TS 38.331 [2], the UE shall comply with the timer accuracies according to Table 7.2C.2-1.

 The requirements are only related to the actual timing measurements internally in the UE.
 They do not include the following: